bixb922/crank-organ/doc-software/README.md

 MIDI output over serial can be combined with valves or actuators connected via GPIO outputs, MCP23017 outputs or RC servo outputs.

+You can also select the option "Passthrough" on the Pinout page for a MIDI over serial connection.
+If selected, all MIDI messages that do not trigger a note pgo to the MIDI over serial.

+This means:
+* If a instrument/note pair or wildcard program/note or drum channel/note pair is defined in the Pinout page, the actuator gets the note on/note off messages.
+These note on/note off messages are not sent to the MIDI out serial port.
+* Notes that did not trigger an actuator,  go to the MIDI over serial.
+* All other MIDI messages such as control change, program change, aftertouch, polyphonic aftertouch, pitch bend and sysex are always sent to the MIDI over serial output.

+If passthrough is selected, the value of the channel field is disregarded.

 ## RC servo motors as actuators

 See [here](/doc-servo/servos.md)